Share This!

 Long-term Care and Prevention

-Long-term care is crucial for complete recovery but what can help you more is to focus on preventing future injuries.
+Long-term care is crucial for complete recovery, but what can help you more is to focus on preventing future injuries.
 This includes:

 • Strengthening Exercises: Building strength in the ankle and surrounding muscles can provide better support and reduce the risk of re-injury.
+Here are 5 strengthening exercises for an ankle sprain:

 • Balance Training: Improving balance can help prevent falls and subsequent sprains.